Photo:JGI/Jamie Grill/Getty Images

 We've already mentioned above that peppermint can be used as a DIY vapor rub with eucalyptus and coconut oils.
 You can also put a few drops in your diffuser, too.
 "Peppermint is antiviral, antimicrobial, and is rich in antioxidants and is magical in the way it can help relieve chest and throat congestion," Panton says.
 "This bright and fresh essential oil has even been shown to help soothe body aches and pains that come with the common cold and flu."

 Known for its calming and sleep-inducing properties, lavender is also a cold fighter, too, because it's anti-inflammatory, antimicrobial, antibacterial, antiviral, and anti-carcinogenic.
 "Our lavender oil is filled with immune-boosting compounds that can be incredibly useful in treating congestion and coughing," Panton says.
-"When inhaled, it's known to help loosen up phlegm and ease your breathing.
+"When inhaled, it's known to help loosen up the phlegm and ease your breathing.
 Just add 10 to 15 drops into a diffuser and you're all set!"